ple1n/ptrie/README.md

     </a>
 </p>

-`PTrie` is a versatile implementation of the [trie data structure](https://en.wikipedia.org/wiki/Trie), tailored for efficient prefix searching within a collection of objects, such as strings, with no dependencies.
+`PTrie` is a generic implementation of the [trie data structure](https://en.wikipedia.org/wiki/Trie) with no dependencies, tailored for easy and efficient prefix and postfix search within a collection of objects, such as strings.

-The structure is defined as `Trie<K, V>`, where `K` represents the type of keys in each node, and `V` is the type of the associated values.
+The structure is defined as `Trie<K, V>`, where `K` represents the type of keys in each node (an iterator of the chain to index), and `V` is the type of the associated values (any object to which the key points to).

 ## 💭 Motivation